aboffelli/cn-parser/README.md

 - **-i** or **--infile:** single copy number data file.
 - **-d** or **--dir:** directory containing more than one copy number data file.
 - **-c** or **--chr:** target chromosome that will be searched.
 The chromosome must be informed in standard format (chrN).
-More than one chromosome can be searched at the same time, they must be separated by **,** .
-It is also possible to search for a range of chromosomes, in this case the initial and the last chromosome must be separated by **:** .
+More than one chromosome can be searched at the same time, they must be separated by a comma (**,**).
+It is also possible to search for a range of chromosomes, in this case the initial and the last chromosome must be separated by a colon (**:**).
 - **-o** or **--out:** Optional output file.
 If not informed the result will be printed on standard output.

 The required arguments are: **--infile** or **--dir** and **--chr**.